maxgrok/maxgrok.github.io/src/pages/articles/2019-06-27---One-Hundred-And-Third-Post/index.md

 It's the second official day of Pragma and I couldn't be more excited about changing the way that help works in Baltimore and beyond.

-I have recently stopped working with SmartLogic.
-After 2.5 months, it became mutual to part ways.
-I learned a great bit working with SmartLogic like Sidekiq, testing, and a look at a 8 years old application in Rails and React.
-I also rubbed elbows with some incredibly smart people.
-However, I've decided that what I ultimately want to do is be starting and running Pragma.

-Within 24 hours of our mutual parting, I decided to launch Pragma, which is a Yelp! for help.

-I am mapping out free and low-cost resources in Baltimore and beyond and making them available to people to review these services.
+Pragma is mapping out free and low-cost resources in Baltimore and beyond and making them available to people to review these services.
 It's essentially an online Zagat for helping organizations.

 ## The Problem